ska-telescope/ska-oso-services/README.md

 ```
 poetry install
-poetry shell
+eval $(poetry env activate)
 ```

-To build a new Docker image for the OET, run
+To build a new Docker image for the OSO services, run

 ```
 make oci-build
 ```

-Execute the test suite and lint the project with:
+Execute the test suite and lint the project with

 ```
 make python-test